Ikwuano: Geography

 It has an area of 281 km^{2}.
 It lies between the latitudes 5 24lN and 5 30lN and between the longitudes of 7 32lE and 7 37lE.

 It borders Umuahia North and Bende to its north, Umuahia South and Isiala- Ngwa North to its west, Ini to the east and Obot-Akara to the south.

 Demographics

 The population of Ikwuano during the 2006 census was 137,993.
 As at 2015, it increased to 175,078.
 The area is inhabited primarily by the Igbo people.

 Climate

 It experiences an average weather temperature of 28 °C. The area witnesses two distinct seasons which are the rainy and dry seasons.
 The average humidity level is put at 62%.

 Ikwuano is in the humid forest zone of Nigeria.
-The Local Government Area has an average rainfall of 2351 mm, average minimum diurnal temperature of 22.90C and relative humidity range between 80 and 90%.
+The Local Government Area has an average rainfall of 2351 mm, average minimum diurnal temperature of 22.9 C and relative humidity range between 80 and 90%.